Big Game Season Structure

 Jeff.

-Jeff Borton 5 months ago
+Jeff Borton about 1 year ago

 I support A6/R6 as well as a removal of the 75/25 Resident/Nonresident allocations, or a 200% increase in resident tag fees.
 As a non resident hunting on federal lands, it is exceptionally unfair for me to be paying TWELVE TIMES what a resident pays for a chance at one of four tags.
 Non residents are not the cash cow for your department, especially when many of us are attempting to hunt on lands funded by our federal tax dollars.
 If you choose to keep charging non residents so much more, then there should be no allocation differential between resident and non resident, or if the current 75/25 allocation is kept then residents should be paying 75% of what a nonresident pays!